SteveJustin1963/tec-DAT/README.md

 ![](https://github.com/SteveJustin1963/tec-DAT/blob/master/pics/ccxx33.png)
 ![](https://github.com/SteveJustin1963/tec-DAT/blob/master/pics/ccvv55.png)

-## Theory on simple signal encoding of data
+## Some theory on simple analog data encoding
 This can be done by changing the amplitude, frequency or phase of a periodic repeating wave.

 From www;